JayeshYevale/Facility-location-optimization/README.md

 choosing plants and market assignments under competing policy constraints, then designing a distribution network with sensitivity analysis.

-Each notebook is self-contained — data is defined inline, and every result is reproduced by running the notebook top to bottom.
+Each notebook is self-contained, the data is defined inline, and every result is reproduced by running the notebook top to bottom.
 Outputs are committed, so the models can be read without installing a solver.